 The King of the time made some US$20-30 million from the sale of…passports, and the booty was held in an offshore bank account.
 When asked whether he would bring the funds back to Tonga His Majesty refused, saying the people would spend it unwisely.
 The story continues with an American entertainer eventually appointed court jester.
 The jester boasted investment skills, and persuaded the King to allow him to invest the passport money in offshore shares.
 A few years later, however, the jester, now domiciled overseas, admitted that the investments had failed and most of the treasure lost.”

-“There is a significant amount of commercial activity but it is often conducted without proper contractual documentation; moreover, sanctions are often based on non-legal relationships and obligations.
+“There is a significant amount of commercial activity but they often conduct it without proper contractual documentation; moreover, sanctions are often based on non-legal relationships and obligations.
 The British judicial system sits on an entrenched, sometimes confusing, Tongan network of social and familial obligations.
-British laws are often selectively applied to suit the situation.
-I had one instance where there was a motor vehicle accident and while on the face of it my commoner client clearly was in the right and the noble who ran into him in the wrong, it was my commoner client who was arrested and charged.
+The use of British laws is often selective to suit the situation.
+I had one instance where there was a motor vehicle accident.
+While on the face of it my commoner client clearly was in the right and the noble who ran into him in the wrong, it was my commoner client who face arrest and charge.
 Threats by me of civil proceedings for damages against the noble met with such strong intimidation and social consequences that all attempts at litigation were abandoned.”

 “Lawyers had a field day during the pumpkin wars [local conflicts over pumpkin trade with Japan].
 Yet there now seems to be a greater perception of the need to honour contractual commitments so that both sides benefit and grow a profitable future.”

 “The South Pacific jurisdiction is unique in its culture, commercial and legal practices.
 It is most difficult to conduct a legal practice across jurisdictions and a local specialist is usually the only answer.
-In order to operate a successful business in any jurisdiction in the South Pacific, you need a working knowledge of island culture and a network of developed relationships.
-Truth, justice, the rule of law and “the British way” are not always enough to win cases or successfully navigate commercial deals.
+To operate a successful business in any jurisdiction in the South Pacific, you need a working knowledge of island culture.
+And you also require a network of developed relationships.
+Truth, justice, the rule of law and “the British way” are not enough to win cases or successfully navigate deals.
 It is very much a case of “who you know”, not “what you know”.”

-All of John Appleby’s account of his life as a practicing lawyer in Tonga can be found in: A Comprehensive Guide to the Asia Pacific Legal Markets.
+You can see all of John Appleby’s account of his life as a practicing lawyer in Tonga in: A Comprehensive Guide to the Asia Pacific Legal Markets.
 And click these links for more information about John Appleby and his New Zealand law practice, Ladbrook Law.